Washington County, Tenn. Animal Shelter breaks ground on new spay and neuter clinic

 “We want to be able to get them spayed or neutered in a timely manner so we can hopefully shorten the length of stay they have here at the shelter,” said Davis.

-The creation of the clinic is thanks to a generous donation by Judy and Doug Lowrie, long-time supports of the shelter.
+The creation of the clinic is thanks to a generous donation by Judy and Doug Lowrie, long-time supporters of the shelter.

 “Judy and Doug knew the only way to turn the direction of the revolving door of animals in and out of the shelter and the thousands of unwanted litters of cats and dogs in our community was to reduce the numbers through spay and neuter,” said Brock.